 Inclusive education means supporting all pupils to learn, contribute and participate in all aspects of school life alongside their peers.
 Our curriculum includes, not only the formal requirements of the Early Years Foundation Stage Curriculum / National Curriculum, but also a range of additional opportunities to enrich the experiences of all pupils.

 The Curriculum also included the social aspects that are essential for lifelong learning, personal growth and development of independence.

 At St. Andrew’s Primary School, we offer a unique provision to our children.
 Our school challenges itself to deliver high quality provision for children and families.
 In order to meet this challenge, our school has:

-- Consistent use of the graduated approach to SEN, ensuring early identification and intervention in order to provide the very best for our children.
+- Consistent use of the graduated approach to SEND, ensuring early identification and intervention to provide the very best for our children.